 - 76. Higher education providers are required to supply Research England with data to inform allocations of funding and for other purposes.
 The responsibility for the quality and accuracy of that data rests with the higher education provider.
-Research England relies on the provider's own data assurance processes where possible. - 77.
+Research England relies on the provider's own data assurance processes where possible.
+To ensure the quality and accuracy of the data, we expect HEPs to undertake an internal audit review of the data approximately every 5 years, along with a review of the systems and processes used for the compilation of the data. - 77.
 Research England monitors the reasonableness of data and undertakes verification, validation and reconciliation work between HESA data and other datasets.
 Research England may undertake (or commission) audits at a higher education provider if it deems this necessary.
-Data audits will assess the strength of the provider's systems and controls as well as assessing the accuracy of the data submissions. - 78.
-We will audit data selectively in this and future funding exercises, through audit visits and other processes.
+Data audits will assess the strength of the provider's systems and controls as well as assessing the accuracy of the data submissions.

+- 78. We will audit data selectively in this and future funding exercises, through audit visits and other processes.
 We will also use data which providers provide to the designated data body, the OfS and other organisations to verify the data providers send directly to us.
 We will use the outcomes of these data audits and reconciliations to review funding allocations both for the year in question and all subsequent years. - 79.
 If we find, either through reconciliations with the OfS, the OfS designated data body, or other organisations' data, or any data audit, that erroneous data has resulted in providers receiving incorrect funding allocations, then we will adjust these accordingly (subject to the availability of our funds).
 We will recover funding from a provider for all years informed by the audited or reconciled data (including any consequential effects on funding for subsequent years).
 If there is evidence that a provider has deliberately not complied with the funding rules or has ignored previous HEFCE, Research England or OfS advice/recommendations, then in these exceptional circumstances we may recover funding over a longer period, up to a maximum of seven years (including in relation to years when funding was provided by HEFCE). - 80.
 Research England will place reliance on providers' compliance with the OfS's ongoing conditions of registration in relation to the provision of accurate data (conditions F3 and F4).
 This is imperative in order to improve the reliability of data which is crucial for the efficiency of our funding, the accuracy of public information and to reduce the number of significant funding allocation adjustments arising from data corrections.